8 REAL Benefits of Dandelion Greens – A Science-Backed Look at This Traditional Green!

 Overall, the potential is there.
 We need for human trials to be conducted, however.
 (Conclusion also reached by Victoria University of Melbourne, Australia).

 As studies increase, hopefully the benefits of dandelion greens will be better understood and applied in potentially life-saving treatments.
+However, anecdote from healthy populations and non-human cell-isolated and animal tests, it seems there is therapeutic potential for cancer.

 Aids Blood Clotting